mruiz7797/double-seven-guitars/docs/testing.md

 1. Current page is highlighted in nav bar

-The services nav link is highlight on the error page.
+The services nav link is highlighted on the error page.
 Remove any active classes from error page.

 2. Services page "here" button takes you to contact page